 Finally Burma (also known as Myanmar) has become accessible to tourists after five decades of seclusion.
 A culturally rich country, there is so much still undiscovered by the average tourist, making this Burma bike tour ideally designed for the adventurous cyclist.
+An inspiring active holiday.

 Burma Bike Tour

 With plenty of flat picturesque landscapes mixed throughout the low hills and one or two tough slopes we’ll ride, the Burma bike tour route is a great mix for both experienced and novice cyclists.
 Journey off-road amid peaceful pine trees and stunning countryside.
 And challenge yourself to the gentle 10 km gradient up to the limestone caves of Pindaya to view over 9,000 Buddhas.